Do you feel like your always giving but don't get much back?

 You are everyone's superhero but your own.
 Saying no is almost impossible because you can't risk disappointing people.

-You may have a family member that is struggling with addiction.
+Maybe you have a family member struggling with addiction.
 Friends and family don't always give the best advice.
 Being so reliable is exhausting.
-You don't have any time for yourself but you can't justify taking any either.
-Underneath, you secretly feel lonely and even resentful.
+You don't have time for yourself but you can't justify taking any either.
+Underneath, you secretly feel lonely and resentful.

 How I can help

-Learning how to detach from what is your responsibility and what isn't is the first step.
-Redirecting the focus back to you is important in getting your energy back.
+Learning what’s your responsibility and what isn't is the first step.
+Once you know how to redirect the focus back onto you, you’ll get your energy back.

-You may feel emotionally and physically drained by all the chaos.
+You may feel emotionally and physically drained by taking care of others.
 Practicing good self-care, setting boundaries and saying no are all important for you as well as for your children.

 If that's not for you, that's okay.
 We'll practice these concepts and valuable tools in session so that you can get back to your own life.
 You deserve to get your needs met too.